 ½ teaspoon salt

-Add the sifted cocoa powder to a medium sized bowl and pour in the cup of hot liquid.
-Whisk until completely dissolved.
-Next add the buttermilk to cool down the mixture, then add the sugar and whisk until all is combined.
-Add the eggs, oil and extracts and mix again.
-Sift together all of your dry ingredients and then whisk this into the wet mixture until you no longer see any lumps.
-The batter will be thin, so don’t worry.
+Measure out all of the dry ingredients into a small bowl and then sift them into a larger bowl.
+Add all of the wet ingredients into another bowl and whisk everything together, then add this to the dry ingredients.
+Whisk again until everything is well incorporated and there are no lumps.
 Pour it into 2-9” greased cake pans and bake at 350°F for about 30 minutes or until a toothpick tests clean and the cake springs back when touched in the center.
 Allow to completely cool before frosting.
 You can also make this into a no fuss bundt cake as I did for quick snack time cake at home, and because it’s so moist, icing is optional.